urllib3/urllib3/docs/contributing.rst

   nox > Session test-3.10 was successful.
   nox > Session test-pypy was successful.

-Our test suite `runs continuously on Travis CI
+Our test suite `runs continuously on GitHub Actions
-<https://travis-ci.org/urllib3/urllib3>`_ with every pull request.
+<https://github.com/urllib3/urllib3/actions>`_ with every pull request.

 To run specific tests or quickly re-run without nox recreating the env, do the following::